nwon24/nlp/nlp.md

 Update: somehow 100000 samples is no longer too much for the runtime.
-However, the results for this were similar---maximum accuracy remained around 89% for the same set of hyperperameters.
+However, the results for this were similar---maximum accuracy remained around 89% for the same set of hyperparameters.

 [LSTM with pretrained Word2Vec Embedding](W6/LSTM_WordEmbeddings.ipynb)

 ## GloVe

 GloVe (Global Vectors) is an extension to the Word2Vec method.
-In addition to the usual algorithm, a large co-occurence matrix is maintained, in which the entries count how many times each word appears next to every other word in the corpus (or in the context window for window sizes greater than unity).
-If we let this co-occurence count be $X_{ij}$ for words $i$ and $j$, then the algorithm tries to minimise the function $$J=\sum_{i,j}f(X_{ij})(w_i\cdot w_j+b_i+b_j-\log(X_{ij}))^2,$$ where $w_i$ and $w_j$ are the embedding vectors (weights) for the words and $f$
+In addition to the usual algorithm, a large co-occurrence matrix is maintained, in which the entries count how many times each word appears next to every other word in the corpus (or in the context window for window sizes greater than unity).
+If we let this co-occurrence count be $X_{ij}$ for words $i$ and $j$, then the algorithm tries to minimise the function $$J=\sum_{i,j}f(X_{ij})(w_i\cdot w_j+b_i+b_j-\log(X_{ij}))^2,$$ where $w_i$ and $w_j$ are the embedding vectors (weights) for the words and $f$